dvinothkumar/screenshot-link/README.md

 # License

+Copyright (c) 2014-present

 The MIT License (MIT)

-Copyright (c) 2014-present Simeon Velichkov <simeonvelichkov@gmail.com> (https://github.com/simov/screenshot-capture) # Keep original repo link unless changed
+Copyright (c) 2025-present Vinoth Deivasigamani (https://github.com/dvinothkumar/screenshot-link) # Keep original repo link unless changed.

+This work is derived from Simeon Velichkov's <simeonvelichkov@gmail.com> work available at https://github.com/simov/screenshot-capture and offered under MIT license.
+The current fork is maintained at https://github.com/dvinothkumar/screenshot-link.
+Thank you, Simeon!

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal